 - Problem: Sales numbers are not as high as we want them

-- Solution or Result: A 25% increase in overall sale.
+- Solution or Result: A 25% increase in overall sale

 - Time Frame: Two years

 - Manner: hiring more/better salespeople; increasing training; improving product; expanding contact and networking lists; attending more conferences; etc. (And this becomes much easier to execute if we break this down even further.
 E.g., increase training by holding required monthly thought leadership seminars for all sales support.
-Expand the sales team by four sales support staff by the end of second quarter, etc.)
+Expand the sales team by four sales support staff by the end of the second quarter, etc.)

 The clearer the focus – on both the goals and the metrics used to measure the success of those goals – the easier it is to execute.
 The easier it is to measure success and execute, the more successful your strategic management plan will ultimately be.

-It is easy to tunnel down into your day to day activities and forget about the rest of the team.
+It is easy to tunnel down into your day-to-day activities and forget about the rest of the team.
 Business silos are epidemic.
 In fact, they’re so prevalent, that ‘silo mentality’ actually became a phrase with its own definition.

 Yet, how can marketing survive without the valuable insights they can glean from sales?
 And how can sales sell if they don’t fully understand the products the engineers are developing?